VladislavRybnikov/NEST.Linq/README.md

     .Search();
 ```

-This code will be converted to next query using NEST fluent syntax
+This code will be converted to next query using NEST fluent syntax:

 ```csharp
 client.Search<User>(s => s